SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs: Realizing Potential and Real-World Applicability in SMEs

-\textit{Risk management, Cybersecurity and Resilience:} Risk management, cybersecurity and resilience are essential for SMEs to operate safely in an increasingly digital ecosystem \cite{ode2025social}.
-Embedding secure-by-design architectures, continuous monitoring, and explainable decision-making allows businesses to identify vulnerabilities early and respond proactively to emerging threats.
-AI-powered analytics \cite{sarker2024ai} enhance anomaly detection, fraud prevention, and predictive risk assessment, while human oversight ensures accountability in high-stakes decisions.
-By protecting data, maintaining regulatory compliance, and reinforcing resilience, SMEs can safeguard business continuity, strengthen stakeholder trust, and sustain secure operations in a rapidly evolving cyber landscape.
+\textit{Risk management, Cybersecurity and Resilience:} For SMEs to function safely in an increasingly digital ecosystem, risk management, cybersecurity, and resilience are crucial \cite{ode2025social}.
+Businesses can detect vulnerabilities early and take proactive measures to combat new threats by integrating secure-by-design architectures, continuous monitoring as well as explainable decision-making.
+While human oversight ensures accountability in high-stakes decisions, AI-powered analytics \cite{sarker2024ai} improve anomaly detection, fraud prevention, and predictive risk assessment.
+SMEs can preserve business continuity, build stakeholder trust, and continue to operate securely in a rapidly changing cyber environment by protecting data, upholding regulatory compliance, and strengthening resilience.

-\textit{Business Reputation Enhancement:} Business reputation enhancement is vital for SMEs to establish trust, credibility, and long-term success in competitive markets.
-By adopting ethical AI practices, ensuring transparency, and safeguarding customer data, SMEs can project reliability and integrity.
-A strong reputation not only attracts customers and investors but also strengthens partnerships and regulatory confidence.
-Consistently delivering secure, fair, and high-quality services enhances brand image and customer loyalty.
-Ultimately, reputation becomes a strategic asset, enabling SMEs to achieve resilience, growth, and sustainable competitive advantage.
+\textit{Business Reputation Enhancement:} Enhancing a company's reputation is essential for SMEs to build credibility, trust, and long-term success in competitive markets.
+SMEs can demonstrate reliability and trustworthiness by implementing ethical AI practices, maintaining transparency, and protecting customer data.
+In addition to attracting in customers and potential investors, a solid reputation enhances partnerships and regulatory trust.
+Providing safe, transparent, and reliable services on a regular basis improves reputation and customer satisfaction.
+At the end, SMEs could achieve resilience, growth, and a sustainable competitive advantage by leveraging their reputation as a strategic asset.

-\textit{Market Expansion and Creating New Employment Opportunities:} Market expansion and employment creation are key outcomes of AI adoption in SMEs.
-By leveraging data-driven insights, predictive analytics, and intelligent decision-making, SMEs can identify new opportunities, personalise offerings, and expand into domestic and international markets.
-AI-enabled scalability lowers entry barriers, enhances competitiveness, and supports innovative business models.
-As SMEs grow, they create new employment opportunities \cite{inegbedion2024small, ode2025social, kopka2024artificial}.
-Embedding ethical and responsible AI practices ensures this growth is sustainable, inclusive, and aligned with long-term societal and economic goals.
+\textit{Market Expansion and Creating New Employment Opportunities:} One of the main effects of AI adoption in SMEs is the creation of jobs and market expansion.
+SMEs can discover new opportunities, customize their products, and enter both domestic and foreign markets by utilizing data-driven insights, predictive analytics, and intelligent decision-making.
+AI-enabled scalability promotes creative business models, increases competitiveness, and reduces entry barriers.
+SMEs generate new jobs as they expand \cite{inegbedion2024small, ode2025social, kopka2024artificial}.
+This growth will be inclusive, sustainable, and in line with long-term societal and economic objectives if ethical and responsible AI practices are integrated.